Swathi2619/student-teacher-booking-system/README.md

 Data is stored in Cloud Firestore with real-time updates.
 The interface is simple, clean, and responsive for both students and admins.
 This project demonstrates CRUD operations, Firebase Auth, and role-based access control.
-Useful for learning real-time database apps with secure backend logic.
+Useful for learning real-time database applications with secure backend logic.